 - Smoking-related interstitial lung diseases

 Interstitial Lung Disease

-Interstitial Lung Disease is damage and scarring to the lung tissue causing common breathing issues.
-View Transcript.
+Interstitial Lung Disease (ILD) is damage and scarring to the lung tissue causing common breathing issues.
+View ILD transcript.

 The most common symptom of ILD is shortness of breath that worsens with time.
 Breathing problems occur with activity and at rest.

 - Persistent, dry cough that can’t be controlled

 - Clubbing — nails that bulge or thicken